hrushireddy/gesture_controlled_virtual_mouse/README.md

 ---

-## 🖼️ Screenshots (Optional)

-_Add screenshots of the assistant running or gesture controls in action_

----

 ## 📜 License

 This project is licensed under the **MIT License**.
 You are free to use, modify, and share it with attribution.